Esraa-Bahaa/HR-Attendance-Analysis/README.md

 ## Author

+Esraa Bahaa

-Developed as part of a Power BI Data Analysis project to practice data cleaning, data modeling, DAX calculations, dashboard design, and business insight generation.
+This project was developed to demonstrate practical skills in Power BI, data transformation, KPI development, dashboard design, and business insight generation.